 - medicines that can affect your immune system

 You may need to take different amounts of these medicines or you may need to take different medicines.
-Your doctor and pharmacist have more information.
+Your pharmacist and doctor have more information.

 How much to take

-- three 500 mg tablets taken together as a single dose
+The usual dose is three 500 mg tablets taken together as a single dose.

 When to take it

 Take EZOVIR as soon as possible after the first symptoms (e.g. tingling, itching or burning) or signs (e.g. redness or swelling) of a cold sore appear.